 Little did I know it would be the last time I’d watch Oski emcee a gathering—and it was mine.
 What a blessed birthday gift it was!

 After a fatal stroke last month, he slipped away.
 But not before a legion of caring friends scampered to gather around him, pray for his healing, then only to say goodbye.

 Ironically, I was in a middle of a party when someone messaged me that he was gone.
 Amidst the crowd, I sobbed—the only time Oski made me cry.

 Cremation and funeral followed a little over 24 hours later.

 This one-in-a-trillion friend left me tons of memories—poignant, hilarious, cerebral, bizarre—from every encounter where he hogged conversations with his jokes and Oskisms.
-My party is just one of them.
+My party was just one of them.

 In one book launching event, he asked, “Gadachong, help me write my first book.
 I already have a title for it.”